Avishka426/AutoMeetBE7/CHOREO_ENV_SETUP.md

 1. Go to your MongoDB Atlas dashboard
 2. Navigate to Database → Connect → Connect your application
 3. Copy the connection string and replace username/password with your credentials
+4. **For replica set connection (Option 2):**
+   - Click "View Details" on your cluster
+   - Note the replica set name (usually `atlas-xxxxxx-shard-0`)
+   - Use the individual shard addresses shown in your error logs

 ### Google OAuth
 1. Go to Google Cloud Console